acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

       contentScript: 'window.alert("Page matches ruleset");'
     });

-You can modify the page in your script:
+You can modify the document in your script:

     var pageMod = require("page-mod");